Devise or refine your picture book manuscripts with this handy toolkit

 People around you think it’s great.

-But before you submit, or self-publish, it’s worth knowing what experienced editors actually look for.
+But before you revise, submit, or self-publish, it’s worth knowing what experienced editors actually look for.

-This practical toolkit is designed to help you see your work more clearly, and strengthen it before taking the next step.
+This practical toolkit (which is a refreshed, streamlined version of Suzanne’s popular picture book course) is designed to help you see your work more clearly, and strengthen it before taking the next step.

 Most manuscripts aren’t far off.
 They’re just missing a few key elements that make the difference between a promising idea and a publishable story.